For Blood or Money: Plot

 At the office, Raylan learns from Rachel (Erica Tazel) about Clinton, her brother-in-law.
-Clinton killed Rachel's sister in a car accident, was released on parole and planned to visit his son.
+Clinton killed Rachel's sister Shawnee in a car accident while driving under the influence, was released on parole and planned to visit his son.
 Clinton meets with a friend, drug dealer Ralph "Flex" Beeman (Chadwick Boseman), asking for money but Flex refuses.
 Desperate, Clinton shoots Flex in the hand, kicks him out of the car and drives away.
 He drives to his son's school but the Marshals are already there and he flees before Raylan can catch him.
 At the office, Winona tells Raylan about the divorce, as Gary thinks their divorce would help with the house's mortgage.
 But Raylan says that is a trick for her to stay with him.

 Ava (Joelle Carter) talks with Boyd about Kyle's offer but he says he is turning it down, wanting to avoid more crimes.
-Clinton broke into Rachel's mother's (Juanita Jennings) house and stole her car, but the Marshals now have a lead on where he is.
+Clinton breaks into Rachel's mother's (Juanita Jennings) house and steals her car.
+Rachel and Raylan later arrive, and Rachel's mother tells him that on the day of the accident, Clinton was driving Shawnee to the hospital after she overdosed.
 Clinton waits for his son at a restaurant when the halfway house manager walks in, intending to take Clinton back.
 But Flex suddenly arrives and threatens Clinton as his car had drugs.
 The Marshals arrive and kill Flex while Clinton holds the manager hostage.
 Rachel manages to convince her brother-in-law to drop the gun and Clinton is arrested.
 Despite being in custody, Rachel allows his son Nick (Jakobe Dempsey) to visit Clinton.